 Thursday 11th June 2016 | 10:00 – 15:30 | Tegg’s Nose Country Park

 When you’re painting the British landscape you can’t avoid green, especially in the Peak District!
-If you struggle with green or just want to improve and add variety to your colour then you’re not alone.
+If you struggle with green or just want add variety to the colour in your work then this workshop will suit you perfectly.
 June is the perfect month for studying green as all the fresh growth contrasts nicely with the more sombre evergreens and earth.
 If you can get the greens right you’ll really make your painting sing and that’s what you’ll learn about in this workshop.

 You’ll learn about: